flutter/website/src/content/perf/ui-performance.md

 the Flutter framework.
 It's useful when applying post-processing to the scene, but it can slow your app and should be avoided if you don't need it.
-Even if you don't call `saveLayer` explicitly, implicit calls might happen on your behalf, for example when specyifying [`Clip.antiAliasWithSaveLayer`][] (typically as a `clipBehavior`).
+Even if you don't call `saveLayer` explicitly, implicit calls might happen on your behalf, for example when specifying [`Clip.antiAliasWithSaveLayer`][] (typically as a `clipBehavior`).

 For example,